makyo/writing/work/getting-lost/outline.md

         * CR into hiding, dives in after RJ
             * CR can't get Lost, would be too suspicious
         * Not the Russian Bloc, personal power within WF
-    * RJ starting to lose himself by now
+    * RJ starting to lose emself by now
+        * pulling back is a protocol, protocols can be ignored
-        * Difficulty bringing him back
+        * Difficulty bringing em back
         * The theater does it, love of creation
         * Make it back, bring with the secret